bmrz2019/condor-tips-kk/README.md

 1. The file is named exactly `README.md` (not `ReadMe.md`, or `README`)
 2. The license file is named exactly `LICENSE` (not `MIT-LICENSE`, or `license`)
-3. The entire license is not included in `README.md`, just a snippet saying it is MIT or Apache or whatever
+3. MIT or Apache or GPL or whatever the source it from.